project-bitmark/opentimestamps-client/README.md

     $ ots verify README.md.ots
     Assuming target filename is 'README.md'
-    Calendar https://alice.btc.calendar.opentimestamps.org: Pending confirmation in Bitcoin blockchain Calendar https://bob.btc.calendar.opentimestamps.org: Pending confirmation in Bitcoin blockchain Calendar https://finney.calendar.eternitywall.com: Pending confirmation in Bitcoin blockchain
+    Calendar https://alice.btc.calendar.opentimestamps.org: Pending confirmation in Bitmark blockchain Calendar https://bob.btc.calendar.opentimestamps.org: Pending confirmation in Bitmark blockchain Calendar https://finney.calendar.eternitywall.com: Pending confirmation in Bitmark blockchain

-It takes a few hours for the timestamp to get confirmed by the Bitcoin blockchain; we're not doing one transaction per timestamp.
+It takes a few hours for the timestamp to get confirmed by the Bitmark blockchain; we're not doing one transaction per timestamp.

 However, the client does come with a number of example timestamps which you can